CQCL/hugr/specification/hugr.md

 the source and target nodes must have the same parent.
 There can be at most one Order edge between any two nodes.

-A **ConstE** edge represents dataflow that is statically knowable - i.e. the source is a compile-time constant.
+A **Static** edge represents dataflow that is statically knowable - i.e. the source is a compile-time constant.
 (Hence, the types on these edges do not include a resource specification.)
 Only a few nodes may be sources (`def` and `const`) and targets (`call` and `load_const`) of